imCodePartnerAB/imcms/docs/user-documentation/editors/menu.rst

 Disable the **Sort by numbers** checkbox under the dropdown list of sort options.

-In order to change an item position, you have to:
+In order to change an item position, you have to hold the mouse on the document (anywhere, but not |nest|) and move up or down.

-1. Move the mouse cursor over the item closest to the right side.
-2. When the mouse cursor becomes |move|, hold and drag up or down.

 *Tree sort* sorting allows to nest items.
 In order to nest an item, you have to: